-The government continued its policy of not authorizing an independent international investigation of the 2005 alleged killing by government forces of unarmed civilians in Andijon.
-The government’s 2005 investigation claimed that armed individuals initiated violence by firing on security forces.
-The death toll varied between the government’s report of 187 and eyewitnesses’ reports of several hundred individuals killed.
-To date the government has not held anyone publicly accountable for the civilian casualties.
-During its April Universal Periodic Review before the United Nations Human Rights Council, the government declared that it considered the Andijon issue “closed.”
+The government continued to reject an independent international investigation of the alleged killing by government forces of unarmed civilians in Andijon in 2005.
+The government did conduct its own investigation of the Andijon incident and produced a report.
+The death toll varied between the government’s report of 187 and eyewitnesses’ reports of several hundred, for which the government has not held anyone publicly accountable.
+During its 2013 Universal Periodic Review before the UN Human Rights Council, the government reiterated that it considered the Andijon matter “closed.”

-In its 2012 annual report, the UN Working Group on Enforced or Involuntary Disappearances noted that it transmitted one new case concerning Usmon Rakhimov to the government under its urgent action procedure during the year.
-There were also seven outstanding cases from previous years.
-The government did not respond to the Working Group’s 2011 request for an invitation to visit.
+In its 2014 annual report, the UN Working Group on Enforced or Involuntary Disappearances noted it had eight outstanding cases from previous years, with one case “clarified” during the period between November 2012 and, May 2014.
+The government did not respond to the working group’s 2014 request to visit.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-In a 2010 publication, the UN Human Rights Committee expressed concerns that the country’s definition of torture in the criminal code is not in conformity with the Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, to which the country is a party.
-Several civil society organizations called for the government to accede to a visit by the UN special rapporteur on torture and other cruel, inhuman, or degrading treatment or punishment.
-The special rapporteur’s most recent country assessment occurred in 2003.
+In 2010 the UN Human Rights Committee expressed concerns that the definition of torture in the criminal code was not in conformity with the Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, to which the country is a party.
+The UN special rapporteur on torture and other cruel, inhuman, or degrading treatment or punishment’s most recent country assessment was in 2003.

 Throughout the year authorities reportedly meted out harsher-than-typical treatment to individuals suspected of Islamist extremism.
 Local human rights workers reported that authorities often offered payment or other inducements to inmates to beat other inmates suspected of religious extremism.